Kim Jong-Un’s Lavish Travels: Inside the Supreme Leader’s Armored Train

 The Recent Russian Sojourn

 Inside the train, Kim Jong-un enjoys a level of comfort that few can fathom.
 While the exact details of his journeys are shrouded in secrecy, some accounts have leaked out over the years.
-Crates of Bordeaux and Burgundy wines live lobsters for gourmet meals, and entertainment provided by young female singers referred to as “lady conductors” are just a glimpse into the extravagance of these voyages.
+Crates of Bordeaux and Burgundy wines, live lobsters for gourmet meals, and entertainment provided by young female singers referred to as “lady conductors” are just a glimpse into the extravagance of these voyages.

 The Elusive Details

 Information about Kim’s train comes from intelligence reports and occasional accounts from officials fortunate to have traveled onboard.
-It is believed that there are roughly 90 heavily armoured carriages at Kim’s disposal.
+It is believed that there are roughly 90 heavily armored carriages at Kim’s disposal.
 When he travels abroad, his train typically comprises 10 to 15 cars, accommodating his security detail, medical staff, and advisers.

-kimjongunlookalike/ Instagram | Kim Jong-un is one of the most influential and powerful leaders of the world.
+kimjongunlookalike/ Instagram | Kim Jong-un is one of the world’s most influential and powerful leaders.

-The heavy armour means the train moves at a snail’s pace, restricted to a top speed of only 25 miles per hour.
+The heavy armor means the train moves at a snail’s pace, restricted to a top speed of only 25 miles per hour.
 However, the interiors are a stark contrast to the sluggish exterior.
-A few years ago, a video revealed a carriage adorned with pink sofas, where Kim traveled to China.
+A few years ago, a video revealed a carriage adorned with pink sofas where Kim traveled to China.
 His onboard office featured a desk, a chair, and a map of China and the Korean Peninsula.

 Other glimpses have shown a car with a long, white table, where Kim and his father held court on various occasions.
 In 2020, state TV footage showed Kim riding a train to visit a typhoon-hit area.
 The carriage displayed flower-shaped lighting and zebra-printed fabric chairs, indicating the luxury within.